typesense/typesense-website/docs-site/content/30.0/api/curation.md

 When using [Synonyms](./synonyms.md) and Curation together, Curation is handled first since the rules can contain instructions to replace the query.
 Synonyms will then work on the modified query.
 :::

-## Create or update an curation set
+## Create or update a curation set

 You can define a comprehensive set of curation rules that specify how search results should be modified for specific queries or filter conditions, and then attach this rule set to a collection.
 These rules allow you to customize search behavior by promoting certain documents, hiding others, applying additional filters, modifying sorting behavior, or diversify the results when specific conditions are met.